SmartsquareGmbH/post-k8s-lb/README.md

 - The action itself do not check for duplicate comments now.
 - The action can only handle one load balancer at a time.
-- The action do not wait for an ip address to be assigned.

 ## :books: Resources